markjivko/kronup-php/docs/Api/ExperiencesApi.md

 > Self-evaluation

-Evaluate yourself on a notion
+Evaluate yourself on a notion.
+Only the last evaluation is kept in a 24 hours interval.

 [Back to top](#top){: .btn .btn-purple }